 We had such a wonderful time there and this would be a great rainy day activity if you needed to get the kids out of the house.
 I highly recommend checking out the Junior Center for Art and Science Free Animal Discovery Session.
 My son had a blast!
 Bonus: you are right next to the bird sanctuary, a play structure, AND Fairyland is right around the corner.
 Quadruple the fun!
 Parking can be found all along the lake.

-Free Animal Discovery takes place from 10am – 3pm, 10am – 6pm on Tuesdays and Fridays
+Free Animal Discovery takes place from 10am – 3pm on Saturdays, 10am – 1pm on Tuesday through Friday.

 Junior Center for Art and Science is located at Lakeside Park